rwieruch/blog_robinwieruch_content/blog/react-higher-order-components/index.md

 ---
-title: "React Higher Order Components"
+title: "React Higher-Order Components (HOCs)"
-description: "A comprehensive yet easy to understand introduction to higher-order components in React.
-Higher order components, known as HOCs, are often a difficult to understand pattern in React.js.
+description: "A comprehensive tutorial about Higher-Order Components in React.
+Higher-Order Components, known as HOCs, are often a difficult to understand pattern in React.js.
 The article gives you a gentle introduction, how to use HOCs in an elegant way, how to abstract reusable logic and how to use recompose ..."
-date: "2017-04-04T13:50:46+02:00"
+date: "2022-04-19T07:50:46+02:00"
 categories: ["React", "React Higher Order Components"]
-keywords: ["react higher order components"]
+keywords: ["react higher-order components"]
 hashtags: ["#ReactJs"]
 banner: "./images/banner.jpg"
 contribute: ""